joel-a-hernandez/liri-node-app/README.md

 # concert-this

-example: node liri.js concert-this "<band>"
+example: node liri.js concert-this "band"

 you will be presented with the upcoming concerts venues, cities, and dates for approaching concerts for a chosen artist.
 This queries the Bands in Town Events API using Request to return this information to the user.

 # movie-this

-example: node liri.js movie-this "<movie>"
+example: node liri.js movie-this "movie"

 you will be presented with the movie title, year, IMDB and Rotten Tomatoes ratings (given they are returned by the API), country, language, plot, and actors for the selected movie.
 This queries the OMDB API using Request to return this information to the user.